 What you need to do

-When the Government puts the next phase live, you will need your Unique Taxpayer Reference, and National Insurance Number to access it.
+You will need your Unique Taxpayer Reference, and National Insurance Number to access it.
 If you need them, you can find your UTR and NINO reference numbers in your untied account

 Note that the initial link to apply to the scheme no longer works.
 If you believe that you are eligible for the SEISS support, but the check suggests that you are not, then we urge you to follow up with HMRC.